aeaeaaee/EzLLM/docs/FOUNDATION_MODELS_CHAT_SPEC.md

 - Generic generation failure → retry affordance.

 ## 13) Settings → Options Mapping
-- Style presets (temperature-only; topP fixed at 0.95):
+- Style presets (temperature-only; topP is model default = nil for all presets):
   - Creative: temperature = 0.9
   - Balanced (default): temperature = nil (use model default)
   - Precise: temperature = 0.25
 - Model variant: default Auto (no variant UI in v1).
 - UI surfaces style presets only; raw temperature/topP are not directly exposed.
 - Default preset: Balanced.
 Style is saved per chat and can be adjusted mid-thread (affects subsequent generations).
+- Guardrails: default ON for every new chat; per-chat toggle in the Settings sheet.

 ## 14) Privacy & Telemetry
 - All inference on-device.
 No raw prompts/outputs sent to servers in v1.